chenyukang/auto-tabs/README.md

 # Auto Tabs

+All the current auto tab extension DOES NOT work for me!!!

-Auto Tabs is a Chrome Manifest V3 extension that keeps your open tabs under a configurable limit.
+`Auto Tabs` is a Chrome Manifest V3 extension that keeps your open tabs under a configurable limit.
 When a new tab pushes the count over the limit, the extension closes the oldest eligible tab.

 ## Features